mahima-shetty-ai-ml/Driver_Distraction_Detection_ClassificationModel/README.md

 Importing Packages and modules from Tensorflow, Keras.
 From these packages, modules like datasets, layers, models, callbacks & Conv2D, MaxPooling2D, Dense, DropOut, Flatten, Activation, Batch Normalization.

 Tensorflow: It is an OPEN SOURCE AI library, using data flow graphs to build models.
 It allows developers to create large-scale neural networks (NN) with many layers.
 TensorFlow is mainly used for:
+</br></br>

 Classification </br>
 Deep learning NN are an example of an algorithm that natively supports multi label classification problems.
 Neural network models for multi label classification tasks can be easily defined and evaluated using the Keras deep learning library. </br> </br>
 Perception </br> Machine Perception refers to the added functionality in computer systems that enables reaction based on senses, similar to human perception.
 We imported CV2 ie. OpenCV which does the relatively major job of perception. </br> </br>
-Understanding </br> Deep learning works on the principle of extracting features from the raw data by using multiple layers for identifying different criteria relevant to I/p data.
+Understanding </br> Deep learning works on the principle of extracting features from the raw data by using multiple layers linke CNN, RNN, DropOut layer etc. for identifying different criteria relevant to I/p data.
 Deep learning techniques include CNN, RNN, and deep NN. </br> </br>
-Discovering
-Prediction
-Creation.
+Prediction</br> It refers to the output of an Deep learning algorithm after it has been trained on our image dataset and applied to new testing data which we split during the beginning of deep learning training part when forecasting the likelihood of a particular outcome, such as whether the driver is safe driving, in our case and if not what other activities the driver is doing.  </br></br>
+Creation.</br> Creation of Deep learning model for predictions and muulti class classification </br> </br>

     !pip install keras-utils